godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 = Can I change the sorting label in the shop dropdown? = Yep!
 You can use the [Say What plugin](https://wordpress.org/plugins/say-what/) to change the text - for example, you could change the label that says "Sort by name: A to Z" to "Sort alphabetically".
 See the screenshots for an example.

-The text domain to use is `woocommerce`.
+The text domain to use is `wc-extra-sorting-options`.

 = Why doesn't sorting by availability work? =
 Don't worry, it does :).
-It's possible to sort by stock, but this will work for parent products OR on a per-variation base for variable products.
-While total stock may be 100 for a product, it may be sorted lower because the value used is the highest variation stock (which may be, for example, 85).
+It's possible to sort by stock, but this will work for parent products rather than using the stock available at the variation level.
+You can set this under Product Data &gt; Inventory by enabling "Manage stock".
+Set the available stock for _all_ variations, and this will be used to sort the item.
+You can still manage stock at the variation level.

 If you don't manage your stock, you should **disable** this option - it will simply work as an alphabetical sort if all products are just "In Stock" without inventory managed.

+= Why can't on-sale sorting work for variable products? = Simple products and variable products use two different "keys" to indicate if they're on stock.
+As a result, we can't order products using two different keys, so we've used the key that indicates a simple product's sale price in this plugin.

+We don't anticipate changing this in the foreseeable future, as we've spent a couple hours trying to get the custom search query to work, but WooCommerce core adds search parameters that conflict with it, and we haven't found a suitable work-around.

 = This is handy!
 Can I contribute? =
 Yes you can!
 Join in on our [GitHub repository](https://github.com/bekarice/woocommerce-extra-product-sorting-options/) and submit a pull request :)